Doing a short course to boost your existing career

 “I was considering UAL for my further masters degree, so I decided to explore some of the short courses now that I had the chance to.”

 One of the biggest takeaways from her time on the course was just how useful the tutor’s feedback was when it came to completing assignments.
-Better yet, Maria says the course helped her unearth skills she already had, but simply forgot about.
+The course also helped her unearth skills she had forgotten about.

 “The course helped me in many of my personal projects and it absolutely helped me in my professional work.
-Also, it inspired me to try illustration as something separate and unique and I am trying to freelance and practice in this sphere,” Maria says.
+It inspired me to try illustration as something separate and unique and I am trying to freelance and practice in this sphere,” Maria says.

 Printmaker Hannah Cantellow

 UK based Surface Pattern Designer and Printmaker Hannah Cantellow says on an average day you can find her in her print studio drawing and exploring new designs for linocuts and repeat prints.
-On top of that, Hannah also spends her time designing digital pattern using Adobe Illustrator and Photoshop software to design collections and products.
+She also designs digital patterns using Adobe Illustrator and Photoshop to design collections and products.

 Despite her packed schedule, Hannah decided to do both the Digital Textile Design Online Short Course and Fashion Textile Design Online Short Course because she felt the two course complemented one another perfectly given her diverse practice.